Linear response study of collisionless spin drag: Weakly interacting Bose-Bose mixture: drag and excitations

-As we see from Fig.(\ref{fig:spindipole}), the correction to the spin dipole frequency due to the drag is extremely small: for typical values of the gas parameter $\sqrt{n(0)a^3} \approx 10^{-3}$ the relative correction given by the drag is of order $10^{-3}- 10^{-4}$.
+Also in the trapped cases the correction to the spin dipole frequency due to the drag is extremely small: for typical values of the gas parameter $\sqrt{n(0)a^3} \approx 10^{-3}$ the relative correction given by the drag is of order $10^{-3}- 10^{-4}$.
 However, differently from the case of the speed of sound the correction from the drag can become comparable to the susceptibility one, owing to the non monotonic behaviour of the latter.
 The correction coming from the susceptibility is not a monotonic function of $\eta$ (contrarily to the homogeneous case) as a result of the competition between the functions $C(\eta)$ and $B(\eta)$.
-The latter comes from the beyond mean field correction to the spin susceptibility (Eq. (\ref{eq:susceptibility})), the former comes from the beyond mean field correction to the size of the cloud (Eq. (\ref{eq:thomasfermi2})).
-Both beyond mean field corrections vanish when $\eta=0$ as in that case the two clouds oscillate independently and we get $\omega_{D_s}=\omega_0$ as for the in phase oscillations.
+The former comes from the beyond mean field correction to the spin susceptibility (Eq.~(\ref{eq:susceptibility})), the latter comes from the beyond mean field correction to the size of the cloud (Eq.~(\ref{eq:thomasfermi2})).
+Finally notice that for $\eta=0$ the two clouds oscillate independently and we get indeed $\omega_{D_s}=\omega_0$ as for the in phase oscillations.